 Specialty Doctor in Neonatology

-NHS Grampian is looking for qualified and enthusiastic applicants for the posts of Speciality Doctor in our tertiary Neonatal Unit.
-There are three permanent posts which would suit Doctors with a minimum of six months of Neonatal experience.
+NHS Grampian is looking for qualified and enthusiastic applicants for the post of Specialty Doctor in our tertiary Neonatal Unit (NNU).
+These posts are permanent and would suit Doctors with a minimum of six months of Neonatal experience.